mahmoudxkhaled/Inventory-Management-System/README.md

 In addition to managing your retail operations, our website allows you to showcase your products to a wider audience.
 Enhance your online presence, attract customers, and drive sales by displaying your products with style.

 Why Choose Our Retail System?

+Powered by .NET Core and Blazor: Harness the latest technologies for a robust, scalable, and high-performance retail management experience.
 User-Friendly Interface: Our website and dashboard are designed for ease of use, ensuring a seamless experience for users at all levels.

 Real-Time Data: Access up-to-the-minute data to make informed decisions and stay ahead in the dynamic retail environment.